Education Loan for Distance Learning: How to Secure Financing for Online Courses

 Distance Learning Education Loan Eligibility Requirements

-To qualify for an education loan for distance learning, you need to meet specific eligibility criteria, which may vary slightly across lenders.
+To qualify for an education loan for distance learning, you need to meet specific eligibility criteria that vary across lenders.
 The general requirements include:

-• Admission proof of enrollment in an accredited distance learning program.
+• Admission proof of enrolment in an accredited distance learning programme recognised by UGC-DEB, AICTE, or an equivalent regulatory body.

-• A satisfactory academic record, like marksheets, with usually a minimum of 50-60% in previous studies.
+• A satisfactory academic record, usually a minimum of 50% to 60% in previous studies.

 • You must be an Indian citizen.

-• Income proof, like a bank statement and evidence of your or your co-applicant's financial stability.
+• Income proof — bank statements and evidence of your or your co-applicant’s financial stability.

 • Some lenders require a co-applicant to secure the loan, particularly for higher amounts.